tommy-sense/homeassistant-addon/tommy/README.md

 # TOMMY (Home Assistant Add-on)

-This is the Home Assistant add-on for TOMMY, a Wi-Fi motion detection system that turns ESP32 devices into motion sensors capable of detecting movement through walls and obstacles.
+This is the Home Assistant add-on for TOMMY, a Wi-Fi sensing system that turns ESP32 devices into motion and presence sensors capable of detecting movement through walls and obstacles.

 The add-on integrates TOMMY directly into your Home Assistant instance, allowing you to create motion zones for use with your existing automations.
 All processing happens locally on your network.